-URL Parser: Extract URL Components Online
+URL Parser: Extract URL Components Offline

 Understanding URL structure